Subscribe to stay updated

 - UK producers and importers of plastic packaging will foot the bill, but the price increase will likely be passed on to businesses and end consumers.

-- Companies using less than 10 tonnes of plastic packaging per year will be exempted, along with durable and multiple-use plastic packaging.
+- Manufacturers or importers dealing in less than 10 tonnes of plastic packaging over a 12-month period will be exempted, along with durable and multiple-use plastic packaging.

 - The overall cost of plastic packaging will likely increase in at least the short term.